-As most parents will probably tell you, they have gone through any number of embarrassing situations where their little angel has burst out in the most almighty tantrum in the middle of the supermarket or parking lot, or anywhere where there’s lots of people present to witness the event.
+As most parents will probably tell you, they have gone through any number of embarrassing situations where their little angels have burst out in the most almighty of tantrums in the middle of the supermarket or parking lot, or anywhere where there’s lots of people present to witness the event.

 This is a particularly stressful event for parents.
 We can be embarrassed, frustrated, even angry.
 But what we need to realise is that a toddler tantrum is not about us or our feelings, it is all about the feelings going through our child’s mind at that time and how they are expressing it.

 Some tantrums are simply about the child wanting to push boundaries perhaps to get an additional treat/toy/game.
 By trying to see things from the child’s perspective, it is much easier not to take tantrums personally.